AlexKirchuk/BSU/Year 2/Algorithms/Recurrence Relations/README.md

 This directory contains selected problems focused on **recurrence relations** and **dynamic programming**.
 The tasks cover combinatorial sequences, counting problems, matrix chain multiplication, string transformations, and subsequence analysis.

-These problems develop strong intuition for identifying recurrence patterns and designing efficient algorithms.
+The goal of this set is to develop strong intuition for identifying recurrence patterns and designing efficient algorithms.

 ---